manishvvit/Slidely_Backend/README.md

 # Slidely AI Backend Server

 Welcome to the Slidely AI Backend Server repository!
-This project provides the backend server implementation for handling form submissions and managing data using a JSON file database.
+This project implements the backend server for handling form submissions and managing data using a JSON file database.

 ## Technologies Used